tremby/discord-tagbot/README.md

 (as long as the players stuck to the conventions the bot expects) or in an empty channel.

-To register a game, use the `/tag-add-channel` command.
+To register a game, use the `/tag-add-channel` command in the channel which will host the game.
 This will do a few things:

 - Register that channel as one hosting a game